-- Sit down in a cool place, preferably with air conditioning
+- Sit down in a cool place, preferably with air conditioning.

-- Drink plenty of fluids
+- Drink plenty of water or light-colored fluids.

 Fun and Healthy Summer Activities at Wesley Enhanced Living

-At Wesley Enhanced Living, our team of highly trained professionals are committed to the safety and well-being of seniors, especially during these hot summer months.
-Discover why our Personal Care, and Rehabilitation & Skilled senior living communities are perfect for you!
-Contact us about our Independent Living and nursing options today!
+At Wesley Enhanced Living, our team of highly trained professionals is committed to the safety and well-being of seniors, especially during these hot summer months.
+That’s why we’ve outlined these all-important summer safety tips for seniors and offer plenty of fun activities that help you stay cool.

 Discover why our personal care, rehabilitation, and skilled nursing facility in Philadelphia is perfect for you!
 Contact us about our independent living and nursing options today!